CollectionBuilder/cb-docs/README.md

     - The index does NOT need a TOC of section contents, as that will be added automatically.
 - Individual doc topics should be their own Markdown file.
     - Each should have front matter variables `parent` (matching the title of section index) and `nav_order` (setting order within the section).
+    - Content can be styled using [Just the Docs classes and utilities](https://pmarsceill.github.io/just-the-docs/)
 - Pages that shouldn't appear in nav, add front matter `nav_exclude: true`.

 Example section index front matter: